Carabus maeander

-Carabus maeander is a species of beetle in the family Carabidae.
+Carabus maeander, the menderes worm and slug hunter, is a species of beetle in the family Carabidae.
 The species fly in May and June, are black in colour and 15 to 23.5 mm long.
 It is found in northeastern United States and both central and southern Canada (including Alberta).
 The species is also found outside of North America.
 In Russia, it is found in eastern Siberia while in Japan it is known from Hokkaido and Kunashir Islands.
 It also exists in South Korea.

 Subspecies

-These six subspecies belong to the species Carabus maeander:
+These subspecies belong to the species Carabus maeander: